forkphorus/sb-downloader/README.md

 ### Reading and modifying project.json

 Sometimes you may want to read or modify the project's project.json.
 Decompressing the entire project and recompressing it is slow and error-prone, so we have an option for this purpose.
-This option is only available for sb2 and sb3 projects.
-For sb projects, it silently won't be called.
+This option only works for sb2 and sb3 projects.
+For sb projects, it silently won't be called as there is no project.json.

 ```js
 const options = {